Revised

 Liability

 Concerns over liability have increased as our society has become more litigious.
 Liability has prevented many landowners from entering into a lease agreement even though lawsuits against landowners in hunting-related accidents are uncommon.
 However, a landowner’s liability does increase when property is leased.

 Under Missouri state law, all visitors other than trespassers are “entitled to reasonable care under the circumstances.”
 To lessees, landowners owe an even greater duty — the landowner has an affirmative duty to inspect the leased property and to either warn the lessees of any known danger or make the leased property safe.

 Although negligence must be proven for a landowner to be held liable for personal loss or injury, exposure to liability can be reduced by maintaining safe premises.
 To minimize liability risk, a landowner should inspect a property for hazards.
-Lessees should be informed of hazards, including old and dilapidated deer stands, cables and barbed wire fences, sinkholes, abandoned wells and discarded farm implements; or the hazards should be removed before leasing the property.
-Give each person in the lease agreement a map of the property, show them your property boundaries and point out any possible hazards or dangerous situations that may exist.
+Lessees should be informed of hazards — including old and dilapidated deer stands, cables and barbed wire fences, sinkholes, abandoned wells and discarded farm implements — or the hazards should be removed before leasing the property.
+Give each person in the lease agreement a map of the property, show them your property boundaries, and point out any possible hazards or dangerous situations that may exist.
 The most important and best liability insurance is the careful selection of lessees.

 Although this agreement will not relieve you of liability associated with negligence, it does convey that the lessees have assumed the risks associated with hunting on your property.

 Many landowners have liability insurance to protect themselves in case an accident occurs on their property.
 Review your existing policies to see if coverage is provided for hunting leases.
 If not, talk with your insurance representative about a hunting endorsement.
-Landowners should have adequate liability coverage but also a proper written lease agreement and monitor lessees’ actions on the property.
+Landowners should have adequate liability coverage but also a proper written lease agreement and should monitor lessees’ actions on the property.
 Remember, the landowner is required to take all reasonable precautions to ensure the safety of the lessees.

 Note: Like many other states, Missouri has a “recreational user” statute that relieves the landowner of any duty of care when the property is used for recreational purposes and no fee or other benefit is received by the landowner.
 The purpose of this law is to encourage landowners to open their property for public recreation.
 This law does not apply to lease hunting.
-When landowners accept a fee (or any other benefit) for hunting on their property, they take on legal responsibility for the safety of the hunters.
-The paying hunter becomes an “invitee” and Missouri law states that landowners have a “duty of ordinary and reasonable care” to their invitees.
+When landowners accept a fee or any other benefit for allowing hunting on their property, they take on legal responsibility for the safety of the hunters.
+The paying hunter becomes an “invitee,” and Missouri law states that landowners have a “duty of ordinary and reasonable care” to their invitees.
 A landowner’s duty toward an invitee is to make a reasonable inspection of the premises and either warn them of hidden dangers or eliminate the hidden dangers.

 Develop a written lease agreement